HyderPre/Text-To-Img/README.md

-# 🖼️ Text-to-Image Generator using Stable Diffusion (DALL·E Alternative)
+# 🖼️ Text-to-Image Generator using Stable Diffusion

 A web-based application that generates realistic images from natural language prompts using the **Stable Diffusion** model.
 Built using **Flask**, **Hugging Face**, and **PyTorch** — a great open-source alternative to DALL·E.